yoavg/nlp2024-2025/ass4/README.md

 ## The Data

-You will work with a set of 100 text-span pairs that we extracted from the [SqUAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset.
+You will work with a set of 100 text-span pairs that we extracted from the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset.

 The data is in the following file:

 - [data.jsonl](data.jsonl)

 Each line in the file is a JSON object representing one text-span pair and several questions about it.
-The SqUAD data-collection was not meant to be exhaustive, so the set of questions may or may not be comprehensive.
+The SQuAD data-collection was not meant to be exhaustive, so the set of questions may or may not be comprehensive.

-In case you are interested or find this useful, the complete SqUAD training set, in HuggingFace format, is available [here](https://huggingface.co/datasets/rajpurkar/squad_v2).
+In case you are interested or find this useful, the complete SQuAD training set, in HuggingFace format, is available [here](https://huggingface.co/datasets/rajpurkar/squad_v2).
 This set includes also the ones in the `data.jsonl` file above.

 ## Part 1: Manual Annotation

 Select 20 text-span pairs from the file.
 Without looking at the provided questions, annotate (generate a comprehensive set of questions) for each of the 20 text-span pairs.
+We will call these manually generated questions the _gold annotation_ set (or _the gold set_ for short).

 **Output of this part:**